View Document

 (5) Managers and leaders will:

-2. Enable periodic inspections as part of hazard management in the local safety management plan
+2. Enable periodic inspections as part of hazard management and the local safety management plan;

-4. Extend an invitation to the local Health and Safety Representative (HSR)
+4. Extend an invitation to the local Health and Safety Representative (HSR); and

-3. Report on the inspections performance to the Consultative Committee
+3. Report on inspection performance to the Consultative Committee;

-5. Undertake periodic deep dives to seek assurance
+5. Undertake periodic deep dives to seek assurance; and

 Health and Safety Representatives (HSRs)